Wintellect/MSLearn/includes/05-fix-simple-mistakes.md

 change and the commit.

-But suppose you didn't notice the problem until you'd already made another commit after the bad one, shared your repo with a coworker (see the next unit) or made the commit public (see Unit 7).
+But suppose you didn't notice the problem until you'd already made another commit after the bad one, shared your repo with somebody (see the next unit) or made the commit public (see Unit 7).
 Changing history can be dangerous (see almost any science fiction story about time travel).
-It this situation, the best thing to do is to _revert_ the change, by making another commit that cancels out the first one:
+It this situation the best thing to do is to _revert_ the change, by making another commit that cancels out the first one: